UltraEngine/Documentation/Programming Reference/C++/Buffer/README.md

 # Buffer

-The buffer class is a low-level tool that allows easy management of blocks of generic memory.
+The buffer class allows easy management of blocks of generic memory.
+These are used extensively within the engine itself, but can also be used as a low-level tool for advanced users.

 # Members